Vinilificio/vinilificio.com/en/cover-packaging.md

 ### Gatefold cover

 !
-[12 "gatefold cover] (/ img / gatefold800px.png)
+[12 "gatefold cover] (/img/gatefold800px.png)

-Features: The covers are printed on paper 320 gr.
+Features: The covers are printed on 320 gr paper

 Finishes:

-* Semi-gloss: the standard finish
+* Semi-gloss:  standard finish
-* Matt (Inside / out): the printing is done on the rough side of the cover, so as to obtain an opaque finish.
-The rough part of the cardboard has a higher degree of absorption of the ink compared to the "finished" part of the cardboard
+* Matt (inside/out):  printed on the rough side of the cover to obtain a matt finish.
+The rough side has a higher degree of ink absorption compared to the "finished" side of the cardboard
 * UV varnishes: glossy varnishes
 * Opaque varnishes

 Download the specifications:
 <a href="https://dl.dropboxusercontent.com/u/6988499/TEMPLATES/Specs%20RAND/12inch_klappcover_7mm.pdf" target="_blank"> cover 12 "gatefold </a>